UK guide • SEO-safe redesign • Practical checklist

 Phase 5: Launch checklist

-A clean launch avoids lost enquiries and avoids SEO setbacks.
+A clean launch protects both enquiries and rankings.

 Test everything